davidpalfi/ai-ticket-insights/README.md

 # ai-ticket-insights
-AI-powered ticket analysis demo with Python, SQL, and GPT.
-Processes support data end-to-end: cleans it, summarizes issues using LLMs, and visualizes trends in a simple dashboard.
+AI-powered ticket analysis demo using Python, SQL, and GPT.
+Processes support data end-to-end: cleans it, summarizes issues using LLMs, and visualizes trends through interactive dashboards built with Streamlit and Power BI.

 The idea is to show how AI can help make sense of support tickets by summarizing issues, tagging urgency, and pulling out trends.
 It's a lightweight project that combines basic data processing, LLM integration, and simple visual reporting.

 It includes:
-- A random ticket generator using Faker
+- A random ticket generator using Faker to simulate support requests
-- A small ETL pipeline to load and structure data into a SQLite database
+- A simple ETL pipeline that loads and structures data into a SQLite database
-- Integration with OpenAI to generate consistent summaries, urgency levels, and categories
+- Integration with OpenAI to generate concise summaries, urgency levels, and categories
-- A searchable and filterable dashboard built with Streamlit (or optionally Power BI)
+- Interactive dashboards for exploring the data, built with Streamlit and Power BI
-- (Planned) Similarity search for related past tickets using basic RAG-style logic

 ```text
 ai-ticket-insights/